jibingl/CCNA-CCNP/L2_L3_Forwarding.md

-# Forwarding of Layer2 vs Layer 3
+# Forwarding of Layer 3
 ## L2 vs L3 Forwarding
  Layers | Match Rules         | What's done at the layer? |
 --------|---------------------|---------------------------|